Operation & Revenue

 The City of Manhattan plans to use existing staff to operate the facilities.
-Increasing potential income from each facility provides an opportunity to close the gap on the operating subsidy.
-There are no daily or annual passes anticipated in these facilities.
-Revenue is anticipated to be from rentals, programs, concessions and special events.
+Increasing potential income from each facility provides an opportunity to close the gap in the operating subsidy.
+Revenue is anticipated to be from admission fees, rentals, programs, and special events.

 Indoor Facility Economic Impact

 Outdoor Facility Operations

 The CiCo Park improvements will be operated similarly to what has occurred at Twin Oaks Sports Complex since the installation of turf on soccer and baseball/softball fields in 2016.

 Existing staff will be used to oversee operations at the upgraded ballfield and expanded tennis courts.
 Potential revenue sources are expanded tournament opportunities, upgraded concession areas, a central tennis facility to host tournaments, rentals, and other special events.

 Outdoor Facility Projected Economic Impact